All Quiet On The Western Front breaks Cinema Paradiso’s foreign Bafta record

 The Australian actress said the past 12 months had broken down the idea that women’s experiences are not “monolithic”, adding that her role as Lydia Tar “was a dangerous and career-ending potential undertaking”.

-Last year’s rising star award winner, No Time To Die actress Lashana Lynch, presented this year’s trophy to Emma Mackey.
+Last year’s Rising Star award winner, No Time To Die ACTOR Lashana Lynch, presented this year’s trophy to Emma Mackey.

 Mackey was encouraged to the stage by her smiling Sex Education co-star Aimee Lou Wood, who also received a nomination in the category.